VertexXX6/OrangeHRM-Automation-Test-Suite-With--Playwright/README.md

 ### Key Features of the Workflow:
 - Runs on `ubuntu-latest`.
-- Sets up JDK 11 and Maven.
+- Sets up JDK 11 and Maven (fixed to resolve compilation errors with Java 23).
 - Installs Playwright browsers.
 - Executes tests using `mvn test`.
 - Generates and uploads Allure reports and screenshots as artifacts.